Nicola Padfield

-Professor Nicola Margaret Padfield KC (hon) (née Helme; born 16 May 1955) is a British barrister and academic.
+Nicola Margaret Padfield KC (hon) (née Helme; born 16 May 1955) is a British barrister and academic.
 She is a former Master of Fitzwilliam College, Cambridge. and was succeeded to the position in October 2019 by Sally Morgan, Baroness Morgan of Huyton.
 She is Professor of Criminal and Penal Justice in the Faculty of Law, University of Cambridge.
 In addition to her academic work, she was a Recorder of the Crown Court from 2002 to 2014, and is a Bencher of the Middle Temple.

 Early life and education

 Padfield was born on 16 May 1955 in Windlesham, Surrey, England.
-She read Jurisprudence at St Anne's College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1976; her BA was later promoted to a Master of Arts (MA Oxon) degree.
+She read Jurisprudence at St Anne's College, Oxford, graduating with a BA degree in 1976 (later promoted to an MA (Oxon) degree).
 She read for a postgraduate diploma in Criminology at Darwin College, Cambridge, which she completed in 1977.
-From 1978 to 1979, she completed a diplôme d'études supérieures in French law at the University of Aix-Marseille.
+From 1978 to 1979, she completed a diplôme d'études supérieures (DES) in French law at the University of Aix-Marseille.

 Career

 Legal career

 Padfield was called to the bar on 27 July 1978.
 She then practised as a criminal law barrister.
 On 31 October 2002, she was appointed a Recorder (a part-time judge) She sat in the South Eastern Circuit and the Crown Court until 2014.
-She became a Bencher of Middle Temple on 3 February 2009.
+She became a Bencher of the Middle Temple on 3 February 2009.